 he Land Transport Safety Authority (LTSA) has prepared this Road Safety Issues Report.
 It is based on reported crash data and trends for the 1997-2001 period.
-The intent of the report is to highlight the key road safety issues and identify possible ways of reducing the number of road deaths and injuries in the Taranaki region.
+The intent of the report is to highlight the key road safety issues and identify possible ways of reducing the number of road deaths and injuries in the Transit New Zealand Taranaki region.

-National issues shown at the end of this column have remained unchanged from last year although there has been a significant reduction in the number of alcoholrelated crashes.
+National issues shown at the end of this column have remained unchanged from last year's report, although there has been a significant reduction in the number of alcoholrelated crashes.

-The road safety issues identified for the Taranaki region are in addition to the national issues, which all road safety partners will continue to focus on.
+The road safety issues identified for the Transit New Zealand Taranaki region are in addition to the national issues which all road safety partners will continue to focus on.

-The social cost of crashes in the Taranaki region during
+The social cost of crashes on state highways in the Transit New Zealand Taranaki region during 2001 was: